 The stacking containers, covered plastic containers, and smaller bins fit nicely into my big Sterilite tubs.
 I know, humans are crazy, right?
 This system works great for me.

 If you prefer everything bundled into one matching on the go set, a tackle box or tackle case would be a great way to go.
 They have drawers and a handle and come in lots of pretty colors.
 Click HERE to compare. (affiliate link)

 I’m not a huge stamper or scrapbooker but I do have some tools and paper that I try to keep organized so when I do, I can jump right into it easily.

 My system is similar to jewelry storage.
 Plastic bins all the way, baby.
 I have a couple of covered bins for the papers and a stacking Sterilite tub for the stamps, cutting devices, and tools.

 If all of your photographs are digital, bless you, child.
-If you are like me though, and of a certain age, you may have remnants from your ancestors, your parents, or possibly even some of your own photos in storage.
+But, if you are of a certain age, you may have remnants from your ancestors, your parents, or possibly even some of your own photos in storage.
+Like me!

 After scanning photos, I upload the files to Dropbox and Shutterfly for safekeeping and sharing with family.
 I also backup to an external hard drive for additional peace of mind.